tomasoak/tomasoak.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tomas Carvalho has 7+ years of professional experience as a Data Analytics & Business Intelligence Engineer.
+Tomas Carvalho has 8+ years of professional experience as a Data Analytics Engineer.
 He is passionated about turning data into actionable insights and empowering business decision-making towards operational efficiency and sustainability.
 {style="text-align: justify;"}